amirhoseinG/FATSRAN-telegram-bot/README.md

 # Technologies

-Using googletrans library for translation user text  .
+Using googletrans library to translate users text .

-Using telegram library for To build a bot .
+Using telegram library to build a bot .

 # how to run ?